-However, that is only the MSRP, and in reality, the prices will fluctuate from model to model and from manufacturer to manufacturer, and are usually in the $410-$450 range.
-But what differs from model to model and is it important which manufacturer you choose?
+However, that is only the MSRP, and in reality, the prices will fluctuate from model to model and from manufacturer to manufacturer and are usually in the $410-$450 range.
+But what differs from model to model, and is it important which manufacturer you choose?

 Well, the main and most noticeable difference is the cooling solution.
-You fill find RX 5700 XT and RTX 2060 Super models in the abovementioned price range that come with either dual or triple-fan open-air cooling, though you might also come across blower-cooled cards.
+You will find RX 5700 XT and RTX 2060 Super models in the abovementioned price range that come with either dual or triple-fan open-air cooling, though you might also come across blower-cooled cards.
 However, blowers are best for smaller cases with limited airflow, and open-air cooling offers better cooling efficiency for most PCs.

 Note that the slightly pricier cards with better cooling will usually be factory overclocked, meaning that the default clock speed will be slightly higher than on a reference card.
-However, this doesn’t really make much of a performance difference unless the clock is pushed further with liquid cooling, and liquid-cooled models are usually quite a bit pricier.
+However, this doesn’t really make much of a performance difference unless the clock is pushed further with liquid cooling, and liquid-cooled models are usually quite pricier.